TULiberalArts/American-Studies/pages/next-stops.md

 published: true
 ---

-## Next Stops

-American Studies majors go on to graduate school in the humanities and social sciences, law school, and medical school.
-They also may take jobs in schools, non-profit organizations, museums, libraries, business, social services, public relations, and the media.
+American Studies majors go on to graduate school in the humanities and social sciences, law school and medical school.
+They also may take jobs in schools, non-profit organizations, museums, libraries, business, social services, public relations and the media.

 ## Make Your Declaration

 The College of Liberal Arts has the largest selection of academic offerings at Temple University.
 Our students have the flexibility to explore all of their interests – from the humanities and social sciences to business and the media arts.

-For a complete list of our academic offerings visit [liberalarts.temple.edu](liberalarts.temple.edu)
+For a complete list of our academic offerings visit [liberalarts.temple.edu](http://liberalarts.temple.edu)

 ## Visit Us!

 The Office of Admissions offers tours daily.
-To register for a tour, please go to [temple.edu/visit](temple.edu/visit) If you would like to experience the College of Liberal Arts firsthand you can take advantage of the various visit opportunities we have throughout the year, including the Liberal Arts Preview Day.
+To register for a tour, please go to [temple.edu/visit](http://temple.edu/visit) If you would like to experience the College of Liberal Arts firsthand you can take advantage of the various visit opportunities we have throughout the year, including the Liberal Arts Preview Day.

-For more information, please go to:[liberalarts.temple.edu/admissions/visit]( liberalarts.temple.edu/admissions/visit)
+For more information, please go to [liberalarts.temple.edu/admissions/visit]( http://liberalarts.temple.edu/admissions/visit)

 ## Thinking Of Transferring?

 The College of Liberal Arts offers a great deal of flexibility to help you accomplish your goals as efficiently as possible.

-To learn more about transferring to Temple, please visit [temple.edu/transfer](temple.edu/transfer)
+To learn more about transferring to Temple, please visit [temple.edu/transfer](http://temple.edu/transfer)

 ## Apply

-When you are ready to apply, submit your application online at [admissions.temple.edu/app](admissions.temple.edu/app)
+When you are ready to apply, submit your application online at [admissions.temple.edu/app](http://admissions.temple.edu/app)

 ## Deadlines